-On behalf of the Consortium, Euro-CASE produced the SAPEA Evidence Review Report on CCU: “Novel carbon capture and utilisation technologies: research and climate aspects”, one of the four reports published so far by SAPEA.
-The CCU report followed a request by Commissioner Arias Cañete (Commissioner for Climate Action & Energy).
+On behalf of the Consortium, Euro-CASE produced the SAPEA Evidence Review Report on CCU: ‘Novel carbon capture and utilisation technologies: research and climate aspects’, one of the seven reports published so far by SAPEA.
+The CCU report followed a request by Commissioner Arias Cañete (former Commissioner for Climate Action & Energy).
 It was published together with the Scientific Opinion of the Group of Chief Scientific Advisors to guide future policy decisions of the European Commission in that area.
-It has been instrumental in the position of the commission on CCU in the “Clean Planet for All” programme issued last November.
+It has been instrumental in the position of the commission on CCU in the “Clean Planet for All” programme issued in November 2018.

-It is important for me to mention that in November 2017, the sixth successful EU-US Frontiers of Engineering Symposium was held at the University of California in Davis, California, in partnership with the US National Academy of Engineering and Euro-CASE.
-It is important that we offer young engineers and scientists this unique opportunity to participate in such an enriching transatlantic exchange.
+It is important for me to mention that the seventh successful EU-US Frontiers of Engineering symposium was held on November 18 – 20, 2019 in Stockholm, Sweden in partnership with the US National Academy of Engineering and Euro-CASE.
+It is essential that we offer young engineers and scientists this unique opportunity to participate in such an enriching transatlantic exchange.

-I am very much looking forward to embracing new opportunities and challenges.
+I very much look forward to embracing new opportunities and challenges.

 Chairman of Euro-CASE